 There are a couple of tactics you can try as an extroverted copywriter that will help you have a fulfilling career you love.

 For the extrovert, the key is to make the most of your time interacting with people, but also to use your solitary time in a way that works for you.

 How?
 Try doing your solitary writing work in spurts.
 Schedule yourself 15-30 minutes in place you won’t be disturbed (maybe a conference room if your desk is in a high traffic area).
 When that time is up, head to the break room/kitchen to recharge with some human interaction.

 Working in high-focus spurts should help you avoid the antsy feeling you may get when you have to work on your own for extended periods.
 Just be sure that when you do seek some human contact that you don’t interrupt people in the middle of their work spurts—that’ll make you unpopular pretty darn fast.

-Everyone’s different and copywriting isn’t for everyone, but extroverts (as well as introverts) can absolutely make it a career that will work for them and experience some significant success.
+Everyone’s different and copywriting isn’t for everyone.
+But whether you are an extroverts or an introvert, you can absolutely make it a career that will work for you—and experience significant success.